Suzanna-Linn/slua/docs/scripts-web.md

 - HTML only, no styling (looks ugly).
 - HTML and CSS styling.
 - Multipage single view (index, visitors and language) using links.
 When a page is changed, it changes in all the viewers.
 - Multipage multi view using buttons.
-Viewers have indenpendent navigation, each one can be in a different page.
+Viewers have independent navigation, each one can be in a different page.

 <div class="script-box intermediate">
 <h4>List of visitors, single page, no styling<span class="extra">HTML</span></h4>